 The government documents collection includes all types of government publications in all formats.
 The SU Libraries has been a part of the Federal Depository Library Program for 135 years since it was designated by US Representative Frank Hiscock on Feb 7, 1878.
 We currently select 70% of all documents available to depository libraries.
 We also collect other government publications that include:

 The collection includes over 500,000 paper items, thousands of items in electronic format, over 4,000 CD-ROMS and DVDs, and over 1 million microfiche.
 Materials are located on the 3rd floor of Bird Library.
 Most government publications can be searched for by using the Classic Catalog or SUMMON

 This library is a congressionally designated depository for U.S. government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

-Visitors are welcome to use the Government Documents Collection when ever the library is open to the public.
+All are welcome to use the Government Documents Collection when ever the library is open to the public.
 (8am - 8pm M-F, 10am - 8pm Sat/Sun).
 Please refer to the Use and Conduct policy for more information on using any of the Libraries.
 Please refer to the Visitor's Guide on using the Library's online catalog and any of the databases.